dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 ## Overview of the EAP-EDHOC Conversation

 The EDHOC protocol consists of three mandatory messages (message_1, message_2, message_3) an optional message_4, between Initiator and Responder, and an error message.
+EAP-EDHOC uses all messages in the exchange, and message_4 is mandatory.

 After receiving an EAP-Request packet with EAP-Type=EAP-EDHOC as described in this document, the conversation will continue with the EDHOC protocol encapsulated in the data fields of EAP-Response and EAP-Request packets.
 When EAP-EDHOC is used, the formatting and processing of the EDHOC message SHALL be done as specified in {{I-D.ietf-lake-edhoc}}.
 This document only lists additional and different requirements, restrictions, and processing compared to {{I-D.ietf-lake-edhoc}}.